-Undoubtedly, Bernard has a road-map for his children's progression in company leadership.
-He now seems to be putting their abilities to the test, perhaps in an effort to identify who will be his successor.
+Undoubtedly, Bernard has a roadmap for his children's progression in company leadership.
+He now seems to be putting their abilities to the test, perhaps in an effort to identify which one of his children will be his successor.
 According to Alexandre: